LinerSu/nyu-pl-spring-20-rec/Week 12/README.md

 - Let's think about a real example.
 Suppose we want to build a `Map` structure.
 - `Map` structure is a dictionary structure that organizes data as key/value pairs.
 However, the real programming requires efficiency and easy-to-manipulate.
 We just ignore them in here.
 - In some programming languages, `Map` is internally represented as either (balanced) binary search trees or red-black trees.
-- Beack to our question, how could we implement it via module and functor?
+- Back to our question, how could we implement it via module and functor?
 - Signature: suppose we want our `Map` structure contains at least these functionalities: `find`, `empty`, `add`.
 	- Our declarations could be:
 	 ```sml